in2code-de/t3am/README.md

 3. Enter a valid "combined folder identifier", which is the UID of the FAL Storage (in most cases "1" for fileadmin) followed by a colon ":" and the path to the folder where the image should be stored (e.g. "/avatars/").
 The full configuration value should look like this: "1:/avatars/".
 4. Log out and in again and your backend user avatar should be synchronized.

+## Compatibility

+Version 4.0 supports TYPO3 11 as Server version.

+T3AM Clients are available for:
+* TYPO3 7 and 8: Version 1.0
+* TYPO3 9: Version 2.0
+* TYPO3 10: Version 3.0
+* TYPO3 11: Version 4.0

 ## Changelog

+v4.0
+* TYPO3 v11 support
+* Feature: t3am_server is obsolte - t3am can be server and client now

 v3.0
 * TYPO3 v10 support